 Best EuroMillions Lottery Sites

 EuroMillions is capable of awarding such large payouts thanks to its wide reach and €2-per-ticket cost.
-In the real world, EuroMillions entries are sold in the UK, France, Spain, Austria, Belgium, Ireland, Luxembourg, Portugal, Liechtenstein, Monaco and Switzerland.
+In the real world, EuroMillions entries are sold in the UK, France, Spain, Austria, Belgium, Ireland, Luxembourg, Portugal, Liechtenstein, Monaco, and Switzerland.
 If you live elsewhere, you can join the action with the help of any major lottery website.

 Thirteen prize levels also help to boost interest and keep people coming back for more.
 Every time you buy a ticket, you can know that you have a 1 in 13 chance of winning any prize at all.
-The odds of winning the big one are quite a bit longer than that, but it’s nice to know that you have a realistic chance to not end up empty handed with any particular ticket.
+The odds of winning the big one are quite a bit longer than that, but it’s nice to know that you have a realistic chance not to end up empty-handed with any particular ticket.

 Since it was established in 2004, EuroMillions drawings have awarded dozens of €100,000,000+ prizes.
 Other lotteries sometimes top the magic €100 million mark, but none do it with the frequency of this one.
-It is for these reasons that lottery sites such as WinTrillions.com openly admit that EuroMillions tickets are their biggest sellers.

 How EuroMillions Lottery Works